Comparative Education at Universities World Wide

 Charl Wolhuter studied at the Rand Afrikaans University, the University of Pretoria and the University of Stellenbosch, South Africa.
 He obtained a doctorate in Comparative Education at the University of Stellenbosch.
 He was a junior lecturer in History of Education and Comparative Education at the University of Pretoria and a senior lecturer in History of Education and Comparative Education at the University of Zululand.
 He is currently professor of Comparative Education at North-West University, Potchefstroom Campus, South Africa.
 He is the author of various books and articles on History of Education and Comparative Education.

-Bruno Leutwyler works as a research associate for the Institute for International Cooperation in Education at the Teacher Training University of Central Switzerland.
+Bruno Leutwyler is head of the Institute for International Cooperation in Education at the University of Teacher Education Central Switzerland.
 After teaching several years in primary and secondary education in Switzerland and South America, he studied education and psychology at the University of Zurich where he obtained his PhD in 2007.
-His current research and teaching activities cover Comparative and Intercultural Education and professional development of teachers.
+His current research and teaching activities cover Comparative and Intercultural Education as well as Internationalisation of Teacher Education.